GuidoRial/todo-app-MERN/README.md

 https://todo-app-mern-guidorial.vercel.app/

+## TO DO
+1. Migrate backend to TypeScript

 ## Project description

 This project was meant to test me to the extent of my abilities.
 I already had done a todo-app in the past, but this time I made sure to create the backend on my own making this project my first full-stack project.